-Household Accounts - C# Programming Exercise
+Household accounts - C# Programming Exercise

 This exercise in C# consists of creating a program that can store up to 10,000 costs and revenues, to create a small domestic accounting system.
 For each expense (or income), the following information should be allowed to be saved: • Date (8 characters: YYYYMMDD format).